shuozhixu/Materials_2024/README.md

 Please, each time you run a new type of simulation, create a new directory.

+## LAMMPS

+LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
+To build more packages into LAMMPS, please visit [this page](https://docs.lammps.org/Build_package.html).

+To finish this project, at least two packages are needed:

+- MANYBODY package.
+This is to use the manybody potential such as the embedded-atom method potential.
+- VORONOI package.
+This is to calculate Voronoi tessellation of the atoms in the simulation cell.
+To learn more, please visit [this page](https://docs.lammps.org/compute_voronoi_atom.html).

+Therefore, the first step in this project is to install both packages to your own version of LAMMPS.

 ## Nanolaminated Ag

 There are three different slip planes.